sudhirjadhav18/FrontEnd-Interview-Questions/README.md

 ### HTML

-- How to make *div* horizontally centered align.
+- How to make *div* horizontally centered align?
 - What are web storage?

 ### CSS